whipowill/quake-mod-scarlet/README.md

 - **Perfect Balance** - find the perfect balance w/ configurable weapons
 - **Limited Arsenal** - remove Shotgun/Nailgun from the game for better balance
 - **Hitscan FTW** - make Nailgun/Perforator use hitscan instead of projectiles
+- **Melee Attack** - bind a key for an Axe melee attack w/out switching weapons
+- **Grenade Brigade** - bind a key to throw a grenade w/out switching weapons
+- **Custom Loadouts** - play Rockets only, Shotguns only, Chaingun only, Railgun only

 ### Experimental Features

-- **Melee & Grenades** - pull out your Axe as a melee attack or toss a grenade down the hall
 - **Killing Spree** - game announces when you're on a killstreak and when it ends
 - **Stimpacks & Powerups** - build momentum between fights w/ stimpacks and powerups rewards
 - **Highlander Games** - higher the killstreak, the more rewards for the one who takes your head!
-- **Custom Loadouts** - play rockets only, Shotguns only, Nailguns only, railguns only

 ## Changelog